sergio11/chicfit/README.md

   <img width="250px" src="doc/screenshots/previewed/image5.jpeg" />
 </p>

+Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
+I extend my gratitude to them for their remarkable work and contribution.

 ## 🚀 Key Features

 - **AI-Powered Fashion Advice** 🤖👗: Use ChicFit’s advanced AI to analyze your wardrobe and suggest stylish outfits based on your preferences and current trends.